 Google’s Data Studio has been gaining popularity ever since it was introduced into Beta back in 2016.
 It’s flexibility for custom integrations through writing a Community Connector, Google Sheet or BigQuery Database gives you a lot of choice for putting multiple sources of data into one report.

-This post is going to cover in detail the steps to get your Autopilot data into Data Studio utilising the free tiers of, Stitch Data and Big Query.
+This post is going to cover in detail the steps to get your Autopilot data into Data Studio utilizing the free tiers of, Stitch Data and Big Query.
 Unless you have a lot of contacts (more than 250,000) you should comfortably sit in the free tier.
 No technical skills are required to set this up as everything is done via the browser.

 To get the data from Autopilot into Data Studio we will need to do two things, first we will need to get our data from Autopilot into BigQuery.
 To do this we will use a managed ETL (Extract Transform Load, a technical term for: move data from here to there and format it along the way) service called Stitch Data.
 Shout out to the Stitch team for doing a fantastic job of making this process easy.
-Then we can connect BigQuery to Data Studio and enjoy all the reporting customisations that Data Studio is famous for.
+Then we can connect BigQuery to Data Studio and enjoy all the reporting customizations that Data Studio is famous for.

 Step 1 — Create a Stitch account at https://www.stitchdata.com